nodejs/TSC/ONBOARDING.md

   unless they have `Owner` role for a reason other than TSC membership.
 * Remove them from the `@nodejs-private/security-tsc` team.
 * Remove them from the `@nodejs-private` org unless they are members for a reason other than TSC membership.
+* Remove them from the `@pkgjs` org unless they are members for a reason other than TSC membership.
 * Remove them from the `tsc` and `crypto-export` mailing lists.
 * Update the `@nodejs/node` repository README to reflect membership in the TSC.